It is the branch of medicine related to men’s health, mainly male infertility and sexual dysfunction.

 The pituitary gland and hypothalamus, located at the base of the brain, control the production of male hormones and sperm.
-Luteinizing hormone (LH) and follicle stimulating hormone (FSH) are the two important messenger hormones produced by the pituitary gland and act on the testes.
+Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) are the two essential messenger hormones produced by the pituitary gland and act on the testes.

 LH is needed for the Leydig cells in the testes to produce testosterone, the male sex hormone.
-Testosterone and FSH from the pituitary gland work together on the seminiferous tubules (sperm-producing tubes) in the testes to produce sperm.
+Testosterone and FSH from the pituitary gland work together on the testes’ seminiferous tubules (sperm-producing tubes) to produce sperm.

 - The penis and testicles do not grow to the expected size.